wp-plugins/memphis-documents-library/readme.txt

 6. screenshot-6.png
 7. screenshot-7.png

-== Changelog ==
+== Change-log ==
 = 3.0 =
 * *New* - Interface improvements
 * *Bug* - Fixed the XSS (Cross Site Scripting) issues root cause was using $_REQUEST inside a form.
-* *Bug* - Fixed the sercuirty vulnerabilities known as LFI/RFI, which stands for Local or Remote File Inclusion.
+* *Bug* - Fixed the security vulnerabilities known as LFI/RFI, which stands for Local or Remote File Inclusion.
 = 2.6.1 =
-* *Update* - Change the way date modified is handle, was using an array value now using file date modifed attribute.
+* *Update* - Change the way date modified is handle, was using an array value now using file date modified attribute.
 * *Update* - Updated localization files.
 * *Bug* - Fixed Chrome bug, where file types that are allowed in WordPress are being blocked by Memphis Documents Library.
 = 2.6 =